bh90210/dron8s/README.md

 ```
 _Replace `{yourusername}` with your actual Docker Hub (or other registry) username._

-_For more information see Drone's [Plugin Documentation](https://docs.drone.io/plugins/tutorials/golang/)._
+_For more information see Drone's [Go Plugin Documentation](https://docs.drone.io/plugins/tutorials/golang/)._

+# Contributing

+Any code improvements, updates, documentation spelling mistakes corrections etc are _always_ very welcome.

+It is a very simple project so just clone the master branch, edit it and open a PR.